krishnasai-narayana/interview-prep/content/bigquery.md

 + Integration with other GCP services: BigQuery can easily integrate with other GCP tools for data ingestion and processing.

 [Table of Contents](#HADOOP)

+## What are the key advantages of using BigQuery?
+Some advantages of BigQuery include:
++ Scalability: It can handle massive datasets and query volumes.
++ Cost-effectiveness: Users only pay for the queries and storage they use.